 - Documentation and release to RSIC of the MARS geometry and associated JUNEBUG plotting capability.
-With this addition, MORSE-CG will become MORSE-CGA. - Improvement in the efficiency of MARS and JUNEBUG. - Documentation and release of the torus body capability of combinatorial geometry. - Availability of the gamma-ray Klein-Nishina and pair production next-event estimator by default and independent of the cross-section library. - Inclusion of an adjoint scattering treatment to alleviate the problem of very large particle weights that occur in some situations for multiple scattering in media with large $\Sigma_S^/\Sigma_T^$ (adjoint non-absorption probability). - Continuation of a new DOT-MORSE coupling which, unlike DOMINO, allows the MORSE geometry to be independent of the DOT axis of symmetry.
+With this addition MORSE-CG will become MORSE-CGA. - Improve the efficiency of MARS and JUNEBUG. - Document and release the torus body capability of combinatorial geometry. - Make the gamma-ray Klein-Nishina and pair production next-event estimator available by default and independent of the cross-section library. - Inclusion of an adjoint scattering treatment to alleviate the problem of very large particle weights that occur in some situations for multiple scatter in media with large $\Sigma_S^/\Sigma_T^$ (adjoint non-absorption probability). - Continuation of a new DOT-MORSE coupling which, unlike DOMINO, allows the MORSE geometry to be independent of the DOT axis of symmetry.
 That is, in DOT RZ geometry, the MORSE geometry does not have to be symmetric about the DOT cylindrical axis.
 At present this coupling is available only in the response mode (forward-adjoint coupling).